 Situated in the Grangetown area of the Welsh capital, The Grange Pub is another fantastic CAMRA partner, meaning that their stance on real ale and craft beers is a serious one!
 With traditional home-cooked pub grub and a selection of fine wine and other drinks to take your fancy, this pub is situated just a short distance from the Cardiff Bay area, making it convenient for anybody looking to go somewhere a bit different for a drink without straying too far from the heart of the city.

-Situated at the very front of Cardiff Castle’s main entrance from Castle Street, The Goat Major is a prime drinking location for anybody exploring the city centre and everything it has to offer.
+Situated at the very front of Cardiff Castle’s main entrance from Castle Street, The Blue Bell is a prime drinking location for anybody exploring the city centre and everything it has to offer.
 Been for a day around the shops or exploring Cardiff Castle with your group?
 If you find yourselves in the area, head in and get sat down at this traditional pub with rustic charm and a brilliant atmosphere.